Discontinuous motions of limit sets: Preliminaries

 Let $\lambda$ be the ending lamination of $e$.
 Then $\Sigma_-$ is regarded as the minimal supporting surface of $\lambda$.
 Let $\sigma$ be a frontier component of $\Sigma_-$ in $S$.
 Then $\rho_\infty(\sigma)$ represents a parabolic curve.
 Let $P$ be a cusp in $\HHH^3/\Gamma$ corresponding to $\rho_\infty(\sigma)$, where $G_\infty$ is regarded as a subgroup of $\Gamma$.
 Suppose that the annulus $A$ which abuts on both $e$ and $e'$ as above is the boundary of $P$.
 Realise $\sigma$ and $\lambda$ as geodesics in $S$ (with respect to a fixed hyperbolic metric) and consider their lifts $\tilde \sigma$ and $\tilde \lambda$ to $\HHH^2$.
 Let $C$ be a crown domain of $(\lambda, \sigma)$.
 Its projection $p(C)$ into $S$ is an annulus having finitely many frontier components one of which is the closed geodesic $\sigma$ and the others are bi-infinite geodesics.
 Let $\lambda_C$ denote the union of the boundary leaves of $p(C)$ other than $\sigma$.
 We isotope $k_n$ fixing the boundary of $\Sigma'_+$ so that $\Psi^{-1}_n(\lambda_C)$ is geodesic.

-We say that the crown domain $C$ is {\bf well approximated} for $(\rho_n)$ if $(\Psi_n^{-1}(\lambda_C))$ converges to geodesics which can be realised on a pleated subsurface, provided that there is a partner $e'$ of $e$ conjoined by the boundary $A$ of $P$ as above.
+We say that the crown domain $C$ is {\bf well approximated} for $(\rho_n)$ if the closure of the union of the geodesics homotopic to $(\Psi_n^{-1}(\lambda_C))$ converges in the Hausdorff topology to a geodesic lamination which can be realised on a pleated subsurface in a neighbourhood of a partner $e'$ of $e$ conjoined by the boundary $A$ of $P$ as above.
 The pleated subsurface in question is thought of as a map from $\Sigma'$ homotopic to the restriction of the model map $f_\Gamma$ to $\Sigma' \times \{t'\}$.

 If $e'$ is simply degenerate, this condition is equivalent to saying that $(\Psi_n^{-1}(\lambda_C))$ does not converge to leaves of the ending lamination of $e'$.
 In particular, in the simply degenerate case, the choice of $\Sigma'_+$ or $\epsilon'$ is irrelevant since all such surfaces are part of $\Sigma' \times \{t'+\epsilon'\}$ which are parallel to each other in a neighbourhood of $e'$.
 The choice {\em is} however relevant if $e'$ is wild.
-In this case, we say that $C$ is well approximated if we can choose $\Sigma'_+$ or $\epsilon'$ so that this condition above holds. \begin{rmk} In the above definition, we assumed that the geodesics which are limits of $(\Psi_n^{-1}(\lambda_C))$ are realisable.
-In practice, it suffices to assume that for at least one leaf $\ell$ of $\lambda_C$, the limit geodesic of $(\Phi_n^{-1}(\ell))$ is realisable.
-Indeed, if a leaf $\ell_0$ of $(\Psi_n^{-1}(\lambda_C))$ is not realisable, it is a leaf of an ending lamination of some simply degenerate end of $(\HHH^3/\Gamma)_0$.
-If $\ell_1$ is the limit of $(\Psi_n^{-1}(\ell'))$ where $\ell'$ is a geodesic in $\lambda_C$ adjacent to $\ell_0$, then $\ell_1$ is asymptotic to $\ell_0$.
+In this case, we say that $C$ is well approximated if we can choose $\Sigma'_+$ or $\epsilon'$ so that the above condition holds. \begin{rmk} In the above definition, we assumed that the geodesic lamination which is a limit of $(\Psi_n^{-1}(\lambda_C))$ is realisable.
+In practice, it suffices to assume that for at least one leaf $\ell$ of $\lambda_C$, the limit geodesic of $(\Psi_n^{-1}(\ell))$ is realisable.
+Indeed, if a leaf $\ell_0$ of the limit lamination of $(\Psi_n^{-1}(\lambda_C))$ is not realisable, it is a leaf of an ending lamination of some simply degenerate end of $(\HHH^3/\Gamma)_0$.
+If $\ell_1$ is the limit geodesic of $(\Psi_n^{-1}(\ell'))$ where $\ell'$ is a geodesic in $\lambda_C$ adjacent to $\ell_0$, then $\ell_1$ is asymptotic to $\ell_0$.
 Hence it is also a leaf of the ending lamination.
 Inductively, no geodesics in the limit of $(\Psi_n^{-1}(\lambda_C))$ are realisable. \end{rmk}